 I lost something at the Observatory.
 How do I reach your Lost and Found?

 Call Griffith Observatory at (213) 473-0872, and ask for Lost and Found.

 May I ride my bike on Observatory sidewalks?

-No. Bikes may only be ridden on paved road surfaces.
+No. Bikes may only be ridden on asphalt road surfaces.
 Bike racks are available in several locations.

 May I bring my skates/skateboard/scooter or any other wheeled toy device?

-No. Such items are not permitted in the building or on the Observatory grounds.
+No. Such items are not permitted in the building or on Observatory grounds.

 May I fly a kite on Observatory grounds?